soarqin/psvimgtools/README.md

 ## Building

 You should have `cmake` and `zlib` installed.
 To enable hardware accelerated crypto, make sure `libgcrypt` is installed.
-Windows users should install either Cygwin or Bash on Ubuntu for Windows.
+Windows users should use MinGW (MSYS2 suggested).

 Then just run
 ```